-Across all three apparel brands, WoolOvers Group Limited works with 54 suppliers in 12 countries - UK, Italy, Portugal, Turkey, Greece, Bali, Nepal, Philippines, China, Cambodia, Lithuania & India.
+Across all three apparel brands, WoolOvers Limited works with 54 suppliers in 12 countries - UK, Italy, Portugal, Turkey, Greece, Bali, Nepal, Philippines, China, Cambodia, Lithuania & India.

-We are proud to have really close working relations with all our factories, and have been producing our ethical and natural product with some for well over 16 years.
+We are proud to have really close working relations with all our factories and have been producing our ethical and natural product with some for well over 17 years.
 In a world full of man-made fibres, not all suppliers are capable of meeting our precise product needs, therefore these mutually strong relationships are vital.
-The longevity of these partnerships enables us to support our sustainability goals and improve compliance year on year.
-During the pandemic, overseas travel was curtailed but via new ways of connecting, we built even stronger ties.
-Instead of cancelling stock, our approach was collaboration and support during what was an incredibly challenging time for all in the industry.
+The longevity of these partnerships enables us to support our sustainability goals and improve compliance year on year and regular trips to see suppliers helps too.

 Post- pandemic, we have emerged stronger and more focused on the need for transparent and mutual supply chain set ups.
-We continue to see annual audits for all of our factories and all their locations and we are now happy to be re-commencing travel to our supplier sites in person.
+We continue to see annual audits for all of our factories and all their locations but now we are really pushing beyond the conventional audit trail.

-We carry out an annual modern slavery review with all suppliers and this supports us being able to understand what is going on for them, where improvements are being made and to identify areas of change or risk.
-Supply chains are long and complex, involving many organisations and individuals from the extraction of the raw materials and the dying of yarns, down to the final production.
-To aid transparency and reduce risks, we are mapping our supplier base and having already mapped our tier 1 suppliers in 2021/22, we are now focusing on mapping our top ranked suppliers down to level 2, for all of our apparel ranges, in all brands.
+We carry out an annual modern slavery reviews with all suppliers and this supports us being able to understand what is going on for them, where improvements are being made and to identify areas of change or risk.
+Supply chains are long, complex and forever changing, involving many organisations and individuals from the extraction of the raw materials and the dying of yarns, down to final production.

+To aid transparency and reduce risks, we are mapping our supplier base and having already mapped our tier 1 suppliers in 2021/22, we are still focused on mapping our top ranked suppliers down to level 2, for all of our apparel ranges, in all brands.
+This is not a quick task but so important ethically.

-Our Supply Chain & Internal Policies
+Our Wourth Group Supply Chain & Internal Policies